shaneapowell/upython-wifi-setup/docs/API.md

                     welcomeMessage: str,
                     completeMessage: str,
                     templateFileRoot: str = DEFAULT_FILE_ROOT,
-                    resetDeviceWhenSetupComplete: bool = False)
+                    resetDeviceWhenSetupComplete: bool = False,
+                    usePreCompiledTemplates: bool = True)
 ```

 Run the setup portal websever and capture dns server.
 This is done in an async, so you must await this.

-**deviceName**: What  you'll see broadcast as the available Access Point Name
+deviceName`: What  you'll see broadcast as the available Access Point Name

 `appName`: is the title put at the top of the welcome page on the portal.